Vinyl floors must sit on an even (flat) and rigid surface for the locking mechanism to work properly. So, does the vinyl floor need an underlayment?

-Vinyl plank flooring is formed by attaching several vinyl planks side by side using the tongue and groove locking mechanism.
+Vinyl flooring is formed by attaching several vinyl planks side by side using the tongue and groove locking mechanism.
 To make the floor smooth, the planks must be arranged and locked on an even surface.

 2. Moisture Protection